linkskywalker14/reminder-popup-bash/README.md

 The script is then scheduled to run at whatever interval the user likes using cron.
 I have mine to pop up at 4am every Tuesday and Friday, using the command:

 0 4 * * 2,5 XDG_RUNTIME_DIR=/run/user/$(id -u) /path/to/reminders/reminders.sh

+## Future Goals
+* Preventing the same reminder from appearing twice in the same notification.